eth-events/readthedocs/sql/tutorials/sql.rst

 This tutorial is written for programmers, who have some experience with SQL.
 You should also have visited the :doc:`authorization <../authorization/index>` page and setup our connection to the database.
+Remember that the subentities are stored using the Postgresql-Type **JSONB**.
+For more information on that, please take a look at the :ref:`er-model <sub-entities-jsonb>`.

 Basic eth.events SQL queries
 ----------------------------